 Email Deliverability Guide 2026: How to Land in the Inbox

 Average email inbox placement rates dropped to 83.1% in 2025, meaning nearly 1 in 5 marketing emails never reaches the subscriber.
 With Google and Yahoo's stricter authentication requirements (enforced since February 2024) and Microsoft's new bulk sender policies (effective April 2025), deliverability is now a critical marketing skill.
-Here is how to ensure your emails land in the inbox.
-Verified Q1 2026.
+Here is how to ensure your emails land in the inbox. verified against vendor pricing pages (Q1 2026).

 The Three Authentication Pillars